CATEGORIES OF ACHIEVEMENT

 ● Demonstrated outstanding achievement in reconciling the business goals of the industry to those of Canadian society in general, through such means as:

-- support for worthy cause;
+- support for worthy causes;

-- public understanding of mining;
+- increasing the public understanding of mining;

 - environmental improvement;